ben-izd/sketchup-mouse-remapper/README.md

 - if you want to change the keystroke for orbiting, change last line "!" meaning "Alt" to your taste accroding to the symbols table.

-finally save the file and run it.
+Finally exit the current running script, save the file and run it.

 ### symbols table:
 |  Symbol  |  keystroke  |